 Risk Oversight.
 IAC management is responsible for assessing and managing IAC's exposure to various risks on a day-to-day basis, which responsibilities include the creation of appropriate risk management programs and policies.
 IAC management has developed and implemented guidelines and policies to identify, assess and manage significant risks facing IAC.
-Such guidelines and policies include (among others) an annual risk assessment across all of IAC's business, in connection with which management at each IAC business assesses strategic, financial, operational, information security and regulatory risks, together with related mitigation plans.
-The results of this assessment are then consolidated and reviewed by IAC senior management, after which they are discussed with the Audit Committee and IAC's board of directors.
+Such guidelines and policies include (among others) an assessment across all of IAC's businesses, in connection with which management at each IAC business assesses, on an ongoing basis, strategic, financial, operational, information security and regulatory risks, together with related mitigation plans.
+The results of these assessments are then consolidated and reviewed by an Executive Risk Committee, consisting of members of IAC senior management, which, as part of its review, will prioritize risks and discuss mitigation plans.
+Following such review, these risk assessments are discussed at least semi-annually with the Audit Committee and at least annually with IAC's Board.

 In developing this framework, IAC recognizes that leadership and success are impossible without taking risks; however, the imprudent acceptance of risks or the failure to appropriately identify and mitigate risks could adversely impact IAC stockholder value.
-IAC's board of directors is responsible for overseeing IAC management in the execution of its responsibilities and for assessing IAC's approach to risk management.
-IAC's board of directors exercises these responsibilities periodically as part of its meetings and through discussions with IAC management, as well as through the Audit Committee (which examines various components of financial, cybersecurity and workplace conduct risks, among other risks) and the Compensation and Human Resources Committees (which examines compensation-related risks, among others) as part of their responsibilities.
+IAC's Board is responsible for overseeing IAC management in the execution of its responsibilities and for assessing IAC's approach to risk management.
+IAC's Board exercises these responsibilities periodically as part of its meetings and through discussions with IAC management, as well as through the Audit Committee ('which examines various components of financial and cybersecurity risks, among other risks') and the Compensation and Human Capital Committee ('which examines compensation-related and workplace conduct risks, among others') as part of their responsibilities.

-Information security and cybersecurity are key components of risk management at IAC and its Chief Information Security Officer briefs the Audit Committee each quarter (and where appropriate, IAC's board of directors) on the information security and cybersecurity programs of IAC and its various businesses and related priorities and controls.
+Information security and cybersecurity are key components of risk management at IAC and its Chief Information Security Officer briefs the Audit Committee each quarter (and where appropriate, IAC's Board) on the information security and cybersecurity programs of IAC and its various businesses and related priorities and controls.
 Certain compensation-related matters are also key components of risk management at IAC, with IAC periodically conducting risk assessments of its compensation policies and practices for its employees, including those related to its executive compensation programs.
 The goal of these assessments is to determine whether the general structure of IAC's compensation policies and programs and the administration of these programs pose any material risks to IAC.
-The findings of any risk assessment are discussed with the Compensation and Human Resources Committee and, where appropriate, IAC's board of directors.
+The findings of any risk assessment are discussed with the Compensation and Human Capital Committee and, where appropriate, IAC's Board.
 Based upon these assessments, IAC believes that its compensation policies and programs do not encourage excessive or unnecessary risk-taking and are not reasonably likely to have a material adverse effect on IAC.

-In addition, an overall review of risks is inherent in the consideration by IAC's board of directors of IAC's long-term strategies and in the transactions and other matters presented to the board, including significant capital expenditures, acquisitions and divestitures and financial matters.
-The role of IAC's board of directors in risk oversight of IAC is consistent with IAC's leadership structure, with IAC's Chairman and Senior Executive, Chief Executive Officer and other members of IAC senior management having responsibility for assessing and managing IAC's risk exposure, and IAC's board of directors and its committees providing oversight in connection with these efforts.
+In addition, an overall review of risks is inherent in the consideration by IAC's Board of IAC's longterm strategies and in the transactions and other matters presented to the Board, including significant capital expenditures, acquisitions and divestitures and financial matters.
+The role of IAC's Board in risk oversight of IAC is consistent with IAC's leadership structure, with IAC's Chairman and Senior Executive, Chief Executive Officer and other members of IAC senior management having responsibility for assessing and managing IAC's risk exposure, and IAC's Board and its committees providing oversight in connection with these efforts.